virgs/medium-next-gen-stats/README.md

 Don't you think medium.com provides way less information that they should?
 I got tired of waiting for them to make it better and decided to make it by myself.

-This extension provides larger time period, daily/weekly/monthly views, and, specially, describes which article was view in which period.
+This extension provides larger time period, daily/weekly/monthly views/claps, and, specially, describes which article was view in which period.

 Have fun!